jeremiedecock/snippets/kubernetes/6.2.2_stateless_backend_gateway_api_envoy_gateway/README.md

 **Keep the image.** `hello-fastapi:1.0` is this app — `{"message": "hello"}`, documentation enabled — and 6.4 expects exactly that content behind the tag.
-The later examples add their own tags rather than overwriting it (`1.1` for the password-protected variant in 6.3.2, `4.0` and `5.0` for the persistence chapters).
+The later examples add their own tags rather than overwriting it (`1.0.1` for the rolling update in this example, `4.0` and `5.0` for the persistence chapters).

 When you are done with the series, revoke the PAT from *Settings → Developer